All Episodes

 He is the president.

-The President of the United States is not an absolute monarch.
+The president of the United States is not an absolute monarch.

-He is someone who, and this is why he, long before there was an official amendment constraining presidents to serve two terms only, it was understood that presidents only serve two terms because they came from the people and they returned to the people, as Calvin Coolidge, a great citizen president, said.
+He is someone who, and this is why he, long before there was an official amendment constraining presidents to serve two terms only, it was understood, it was understood that presidents only serve two terms because they came from the people and they returned to the people, as Calvin Coolidge, a great citizen president, said.

 And there's no more moving sight.

-It has more power and impact on me than any of the great monuments to great kings and emperors than to see Calvin Coolidge's simple granite headstone exactly the same as the seven generations of Coolidge's before him because it makes the point that he understands he is not an absolute monarch.
+It has more power and impact on me than any of the great monuments to great kings and emperors than to see Calvin Coolidge's simple granite headstone exactly the same as the seven generations of Coolidges before him, because it makes the point that he understands he is not an absolute monarch.

 He is not a personality cult.